Indirect dark matter searches with neutrino telescopes via energetic cosmic showers: Conclusions

-{\textbf{Conclusions}--} We explore a general $U(1)$ extension of the Standard Model where the new gauge boson $Z^\prime$ couples asymmetrically to left- and right-handed fermions, rendering the framework inherently chiral.
-To confront this scenario with observations, we consider the high-energy neutrino flux measured at IceCube, ANTARES, Baikal-GVD, KM3NeT and PAO, assuming its origin lies in dark matter annihilation within astrophysical environments such as active galactic nuclei and blazars.
-Adopting a Dirac-type dark matter candidate, we derive constraints in the $[g_X, M_{Z^\prime}]$ parameter space for different $U(1)$ charge assignments.
+We explore a general $U(1)$ extension of the Standard Model where the new gauge boson $Z^\prime$ couples asymmetrically to left- and right-handed fermions, rendering the framework inherently chiral.
+To confront this scenario with observations, we consider the high energy neutrino flux measured at IceCube, ANTARES, Baikal-GVD, KM3NeT and PAO, assuming its origin lies in dark matter annihilation within astrophysical environments such as active galactic nuclei and blazars. { Our approach is purely phenomenological, based on flux comparisons rather than event-level statistical analyses, under the conservative assumption that the observed events of a given experiment are fully saturated by dark matter annihilation.} Adopting a Dirac-type dark matter candidate, we derive constraints in the $[g_X, M_{Z^\prime}]$ parameter space for different $U(1)$ charge assignments.
 We further examine bounds arising from the relic abundance of dark matter, as measured by Planck, within a freeze-in production mechanism.
 Our results are compared with current and projected limits from both low- and high-energy scattering experiments, as well as from electron and proton beam-dump searches.
-Additionally, gravitational waves sourced by cosmic strings may provide complementary constraints in the regime of a heavy $Z^\prime$.
+Furthermore, gravitational waves sourced by cosmic strings may provide complementary constraints in the regime of a heavy $Z^\prime$.
 We find that bounds from neutrino telescopes can be comparable (or even stronger) to those from colliders, particularly for large $M_{Z^\prime}$.
 Although freeze-in contours generally evade the reach of neutrino telescopes while lying within the sensitivity of beam-dump experiments for $M_{Z^\prime} \lesssim 1$ GeV.
 Future experimental improvements could significantly tighten the viable parameter space for dark matter.